fresheneesz/bip-efficient-bitcoin-vaults/tapscriptWalletVault1.md

 The scripts are written in javascript-like pseudo-code.
 Variables that end in an underscore (eg `intermediateAddress_`) represent hard coded values in the script.

+## Properties

+* Can send to arbitrarily many destinations in a transaction: **false**
+* Can always limit the transaction to one change output: true.
+* Can omit the change address: **false**
+* Can spend change immediately: **false**
+* Can consolidate inputs: true.
+Arbitrary number of wallet vault inputs can be spent in the same transaction and send to the same destination/change address.
+* Canceling each destination / change send either individually or together are both options: **true**.
+* Finalization time: **5 days**.
+Sending to an address that expects to be able to spend the transaction earlier than this won't work.
+This is a fundamental limitation of a wallet vault.

 ## Utility functions

 These are utility functions that will be used in the pseudo-scripts below: